Budenzauber/truecrack-extended/README.md

 # truecrack-extended
+## DISCLAIMER
+This project is no longer under development.
+You are free to branch of this project to make any changes you like.
+If you are lucky you will even receive an answer to any of your questions, though I can not guarantuee it.

 ## What is this?

 TrueCrack Extended is a client/server application for dictionary attacks on TrueCrypt volumes encrypted with AES-XTS and RIPEMD-160 hash algorithm.
 It was developed using C, CUDA and C++ with QT for the client/server part.